ngx-highlightjs with Angular SSR

 You will also modify angular.json:

-In Angular Universal the setup is slightly different.
+In an SSR environment the setup is slightly different.
 The import is performed through a function.
 In this example it is called getHighlightLanguages():

 Production checklist